fiona1nicdao/fiona1nicdao/README.md

 - 👋 Hi, I’m Fiona Nicdao, I'm a web developer
 - 👀 I’m interested in decoding the matrix before the machine takover.
-- 🌱 I’m currently learning Higher Order Functions and in love with javascript!
+- 🌱 I’m currently learning React.js!
 - 💞️ I’m looking to collaborate on exciting new projects to help the world enter peaceful times.
 - 📫 How to reach me via email, fiona.nicdao@northwestern.edu
 - [link to my Portfolio](https://fiona1nicdao.github.io/portfolio/)